mathworks/llfs/README.md

 - CRC-based data integrity checking
 - Multi-device storage pool management

+** NOTE: LLFS is currently considered experimental and should only be used for prototyping, development, and non-critical applications.
+When the project reaches stable status, the release major version will be incremented from 0 to 1.**

 ## llfs::Volume

 The core abstraction for LLFS is `llfs::Volume`.
 This class implements a bounded log of structured records which can contain references to pages of data.
 The size of a `Volume` is fixed at creation time.
 Once it fills up, a `Volume` must be `trim`-ed before more records can be appended.
 Typically this is achieved via a checkpointing strategy that does some combination of refreshing older data later in the log, discarding obsolete records, and moving data out of the log into referenced pages.